 HISTORY OF OPERATING LOSSES AND ACCUMULATED DEFICIT.
-As a result of the seasonal nature of Fielder's Choice's business, which results in most of its revenues and profits being concentrated during the Company's second fiscal quarter, the Company realized net income of \$1.0 million for the first six months of fiscal year 1998.
-However, since its inception, the Company has incurred net losses in each fiscal year, and the Company's accumulated deficit as of April 30, 1998 totaled \$38.8 million.
+The Company has incurred net losses in each fiscal year since its inception, including a loss from continuing operations of \$291,000 for the nine months ended July 31, 1998.
+The

+Company's accumulated deficit as of July 31, 1998 totaled \$40.2 million.
 The Company may incur additional losses in the future.
-The amount of future net losses is highly uncertain and there can be no assurance that the Company will be able to sustain profitability or reach profitability for an entire fiscal year.
+The amount of future net losses is highly uncertain and there can be no assurance that the Company will be able to reach or sustain profitability for an entire fiscal year.

 QUARTERLY FLUCTUATIONS IN OPERATING RESULTS.
 In the past, the Company's results of operations have varied significantly from quarter to quarter and such fluctuations are expected to continue in the future.
-Quarterly operating results will depend upon several factors, including the timing and amount of expenses associated with expanding the Company's operations, the timing of collaborative agreements with, and performance of, potential partners, the timing of regulatory approvals and new product introductions, the mix between pilot production of new products and full-scale manufacturing of existing products and the mix between domestic and export sales.
+Due to the cyclical nature of the corn seed industry, a significant portion of Fielder's Choice revenues and profits will be concentrated over a few months during the spring planting season (generally during the Company's second quarter).
+In addition, quarterly operating results will depend upon several factors, including the timing and amount of expenses associated with expanding the Company's operations, the timing of collaborative agreements with, and performance of, potential partners, the timing of regulatory approvals and new product introductions, the mix between pilot production of new products and full-scale manufacturing of existing products and the mix between domestic and export sales.
 The Company also cannot predict rates of licensing fees and royalties received from its partners.
-In addition, due to the cyclical nature of the corn seed industry, a significant portion of Fielder's Choice revenues and profits will be concentrated over a few months during the spring planting season (generally during the Company's second quarter).
-As a result of these and other factors, the Company expects to continue to experience significant fluctuations in quarterly operating results, and there can be no assurance that the Company will remain profitable in the future.
+As a result of these and other factors, the Company expects to continue to experience significant fluctuations in quarterly operating results, and there can be no assurance that the Company will be profitable in the future.

 UNCERTAINTY RELATING TO INTEGRATION OF NEW BUSINESS ACQUISITIONS.
-The successful combination of the Company and Dock Resins and Intellicoat and Fielder's Choice will require substantial effort from each organization.
+The successful combination of the Company and Dock Resins and Intellicoat and Fielder's Choice has required and will continue to require substantial effort from each organization.
 The diversion of the attention of management and any difficulties encountered in the transition process could have a material adverse effect on the Company's ability to realize the anticipated benefits of the acquisitions.
-The successful combination of the companies will also require coordination of their research and development, manufacturing, and sales and marketing efforts.
+The successful combination of the companies also requires coordination of their research and development, manufacturing, and sales and marketing efforts.
 In addition, the process of combining the organizations could cause the interruption of, or a loss of momentum in, the Company's activities.
 There can be no assurance that the Company will be able to retain key management, technical, sales and customer support personnel of Dock Resins and Fielder's Choice, or that the Company will realize the anticipated benefits of the acquisitions, and the failure to do so would have a material adverse effect on the Company's business, operating results and financial condition.